codeforsanjose/codeforsanjose.github.io/README.md

-# Temporary Readme for Code for San José website redesign branch
+# Temporary Readme for Open Source San José website redesign branch

 Please clone from and push changes to this branch if you are participating in the website redesign project.